Explorer and adventurer

 In 2013 Dwayne was awarded the Freedom of the City of London.

-Dwayne is a force to be reckoned with and is currently planning his next adventure.
+Dwayne is a force to be reckoned with and is currently planning his next adventure and working on several broadcast projects.